 Do you want to keep the talent you’ve managed to bring to your organization?
 If your onboarding consists of packets full of policy and procedures followed by a droning lecture about the organization’s expectations of their workers, you’re not exactly painting a bright picture of your new hire’s future with the company.

-Even if you’ve buried information about your corporate culture on page 32 of the onboarding manual, it’s unlikely that your new employee has a strong positive connection with you and your team.
+If you’ve buried information about your corporate culture on page 32 of the onboarding manual, it’s unlikely that your new employee has a strong positive connection with you and your team.

 Paperwork is an inevitable part of any hiring process, but if you temper it with a more accessible method, such as video, it will not only break up the monotony, but it will also give the new employee a better picture of what you’ve got to offer.